Harshit0512/Titanic-Data-Analysis/README.md

 * fare	   - Passenger fare
 * cabin	   - Cabin number
 * embarked - Port of Embarkation (C = Cherbourg, Q = Queenstown, S = Southampton)

+## Objective
+To find out the important features to predict the survival of people.